 Veeam Backup & Replication uses the block cypher encryption algorithm.
-Encryption works at the source side (unless you run a backup copy job via WAN accelerators).
+Encryption works at the source side.
 Veeam Backup & Replication reads VM or file data, encodes data blocks, transfers them to the target side in the encrypted format and stores the data to a file on the backup repository or archives the data to tape.
 Data decryption is also performed on the source side: Veeam Backup & Replication transfers encrypted data back to the source side and decrypts it there.

 Beside the job-level encryption, Veeam Backup & Replication allows you to encrypt network traffic going between the primary site and the disaster recovery site.
 Network traffic encryption is configured as part of global network traffic rules that are set for backup infrastructure components.
 For network traffic encryption, Veeam Backup & Replication uses the 256-bit Advanced Encryption Standard (AES).